mitchtreece/Director/README.md

 }
 ```

-By calling `startEmbedded(child:)`, the child view coordinators are setup without any automatic presentation logic.
+By calling `startEmbedded(child:)` or `startEmbedded(children:)`, the child view coordinators are setup without any automatic presentation logic.
 This is ideal when building custom multi-view interfaces.

 ---